chase-sabanski/meal_plan_generator/README.md

 You can add or remove items from the categories to fit your baby's need.

 # TODO:
-- Create a shopping list based on the ingredients needed for 4 consecutive meals
+- Scramble the 4 categories when the lists exceed 30 length.
+This allows for more variety and a chance for all ingredients to be used (eventually).